How to get a business credit card

 1. Order your personal credit report

 You need to build business credit as a newly established company.
 If you haven’t found your business footing, credit card companies will consider your personal credit history to assess you as a borrower.
-So, before you apply for a business credit card, review your personal credit report and check your credit score (and remember that your score doesn’t show up on your credit report, so you will need to look elsewhere for it).
+So, before you apply for a business credit card, review your personal credit report and check your credit score (and remember that your score doesn’t show up on your credit report, so you’ll need to look elsewhere for it).

 While every business credit card approval will have different requirements, most require good to excellent credit for approval: